genedelisa/XcodeProjectTemplates/README.md

 You can easily find these file templates and modify them to your taste.
 They use the template placeholders so some things are already customized for you.

+I originally wanted them to be in no group, i.e. at the project level.
+No such luck doing that. (do you know how?)
+So, they (except Credits.html) will be in a group named Supporting Files.

 Run the install.sh script or copy manually if you don't like being bashed.

 The script will install them to ~/Library/Developer/Xcode/Templates/Project\ Templates/FolderNameYouSpecifyOnTheCommandLine